eigencore/tlama-core/README.md

 ## **How to Contribute 🌟**

-Collaboration is the key to success!
-The more people involved, the faster we’ll accelerate the progress of Tlama Core.

-Here’s how you can contribute:
-1. **Fork the repository** and clone it to your local machine.
-2. **Dive into the code** and see where you can make an impact.
-3. **Submit a pull request** with a clear description of your changes.
-4. Join our **[Discord Channel](https://discord.gg/eXyva8uR)** to discuss ideas, ask questions, and share your progress.

-For more details or to keep up with the project, check out our website: [Eigen Core](https://www.eigencore.org).
+We welcome contributions from the community to help us improve Tlama Core and make it even more powerful.
+Whether you’re an AI enthusiast, researcher, or developer, your contributions can help shape the future of AI models.

+To get started, please read our [**Contribution Guidelines**](dsf) and follow the steps outlined there.
+We appreciate your interest in contributing to Tlama Core and look forward to your valuable input!

 ## **Our Vision 🌍**

 At Tlama Core, our mission is simple: **build scalable, efficient, and high-performance AI models**.
 By optimizing these models for various hardware, we’re empowering researchers and developers to train larger models with **less resource overhead** and **faster deployment times**.

+For more details or to keep up with the project, check out our website: [Eigen Core](https://www.eigencore.org).